 Who is Liable for a Great Dane Bite?

-In the state of California, dog owners are solely responsible for the actions of their pets.
-Owners of Great Danes need to be aware of the temperament and power of their pets to ensure the safety of those around them.
-If they are careless, complacent, or negligent, it could result in a serious injury or a fatality.
+In the state of California, dog owners are solely responsible for their pets’ actions.
+Great Dane owners need to be aware of their pets’ temperament and power to ensure the safety of those around them.
+Being careless, complacent, or negligent could result in a serious injury or a fatality.

-Read more about the dog bite laws in California here.
+Read more about the dog bite laws in California.

 If you are a dog bite victim and decide to take legal action, these are the steps you should take and the evidence you should gather: